conda/infrastructure/HOW_WE_USE_GITHUB.md

 #### What is the purpose of having a "Backlog"?

 Issues are "backlogged" when they have been sorted but not yet earmarked for an upcoming release.
-Weekly Refinement meetings are a time when the `conda` engineers will transition issues from "[Sorting][project-sorting]" to "[Backlog][project-backlog]".
+Weekly refinement meetings are a time when the `conda` engineers will transition issues from "[Sorting][project-sorting]" to "[Backlog][project-backlog]".
 Additionally, this time of handoff will include discussions around the kind of issues that were raised, which provides an opportunity to identify any patterns that may point to a larger problem.

 ### Issue Sorting Procedures